-Similarly for non-residential uses 'worker' credits would be determined for existing development on the site in accordance with the worker density rates provided in
+Similarly for non-residential uses 'worker' credits would be determined for existing development on the site in accordance with the worker density rates provided in Table 6 of this Plan.
+Worker credits will only be provided for development that existed at the commencement of this Plan.

-38 In accordance with Part 7, Division 7.1, Subdivision 2 of the Act.
+34 In accordance with Part 7, Division 7.1, Subdivision 2 of the Act.